kwikteam/phy-contrib/docs/template-gui.md

 `Similarity`: is a variable in `SimilarityView` that indicates how similar a cluster is to the one selected in `ClusterView`.
 This should guide the user to clusters that should be considered for [merging](#merging) using the protocol in the [user guide](user-guide).
 High similarity does not necessarily mean the clusters should be merged.
 There is no hard cut off for considering similarity, but clusters with low similarity are very unlikely to need to be merged.

-### Additional user protocols

-<a name="merging"></a>
-`Merging`: If you decide that multiple clusters are very likely to originate from the same cell, you should merge them into a single cluster by pressing the `G` key.
-This will merge all currently selected clusters.
-This will result in a new `cluster_id` and will remove the old ones.

-`Splitting`: If the cluster has two clearly distinct groups of waveforms in the same channel then you should consider splitting the cluster into two groups.
-Try looking at the FeatureView.
-If you think the cluster may be made of two distinct groups encircle one of the groups by holding down   `Ctrl` and `left click` around the group you would like to isolate.
-Each click creates a corner of a polygon selection.
-Once happy with the selection press `K`.
-Ideally this will successfully separate the two waveforms into two separate clusters. `Ctrl + right click` will undo your selection.

-Assessing `stability`: stability can be inferred using the AmplitudeView and/or the first feature component that is displayed in the top left panel of the FeatureView.
-This component relates to the scaling of the templates, which should be fairly consistent over the whole recording time.
-If there is drift away from the neuron, then one would expect the waveforms to decrease.

-<a name="assess-refractory-period"></a>
-Assessing `refractory period`: provided that `n_spikes` is large enough, and that events come from a single, well isolated cell, the ACG should be 0 at the centre of the x-axis corresponding to an extremely low or non existent correlation at lag 0).
-This is because of the refractory period of the neuron.
-If the cluster is made up of two distinct neurons, it is very likely that there will be no refractory period.

-<a name="keyboard-shortcuts"></a>
-## Keyboard shortcuts

-### Merging and splitting
-Merge: `G`
-Split: `K`
-Select for splitting: Hold `Ctrl` and use the `left mouse click` (on FeatureView) to define each point of your desired polygon.
-Define a region around the events you want to separate and press `K` to split when you are satisfied with your selection. `Ctrl + right mouse click` will undo your selection.

-### Classifying clusters
-Classify selected cluster(s) as 'good': `Alt + G`
-Classify selected similar cluster(s) as 'good': `Ctrl + G`

-Classify selected cluster(s) as 'MUA': `Alt + M`
-Classify selected similar cluster(s) as 'MUA': `Ctrl + M`

-Classify selected cluster(s) as 'noise': `Alt + N`
-Classify selected similar cluster(s) as 'noise': `Ctrl + N`

-### Moving, zooming, adjusting

-Drag: `Left mouse button`
-Zoom: `Right mouse button and drag`
-Increase scaling: `Alt + up`
-Decrease scaling: `Alt + down`

-### Misc

-Undo: `Ctrl + Z`
-Select most similar/next most similar cluster: `spacebar`